 Stanley de J. Osborne has been a member of our Board since September 2006, a member of the board of directors of CA since June 2005 and a member of the board of directors of CA III since October 2007.
 He has also been a member of the board of directors of the managing general partner of the Partnership since October 2007.
 Mr. Osborne was a Vice President of Kelso & Company from 2004 through 2007 and has been a managing director since 2007.
 Mr. Osborne has been affiliated with Kelso since 1998.
-Prior to joining Kelso,

-Mr. Osborne was an Associate at Summit Partners.
+Prior to joining Kelso, Mr. Osborne was an Associate at Summit Partners.
 Previously, Mr. Osborne was an Associate in the Private Equity Group and an Analyst in the Financial Institutions Group at J.P.
 Morgan & Co.
 He received a B.A. in Government from Dartmouth College.
-Mr. Osborne is a director of Custom Building Products, Inc., Global Geophysical Services, Inc., Shelter Bay Energy Inc. and Traxys s.a.r.l.
+Mr. Osborne is a director of Custom Building Products, Inc., Global Geophysical Services, Inc., Shelter Bay Energy Inc. and Traxys S.a.r.l.
+Mr. Osborne previously served as a director of Optigas, Inc. His long service as our director gives him invaluable insights into our history and growth and a valuable perspective of the strategic direction of our businesses.